dekarpaulvictor/dx5-events-figma-to-code-short-test/README.md

 4. If you're going to use a CSS styles library, use Tailwindcss or a Tailwindcss-based library like [Preline](https://preline.co).

+5. Commit your code to Github and Share a link to your Github repository with us.

-5. See below for an example screenshot of the relevant project structure section to get an idea of what we're looking for.
+6. See below for an example screenshot of the relevant project structure section to get an idea of what we're looking for.
 It's a screenshot of part of the on-going project open in Vs Code, - the same project you'll be working on if hired.

 ![screenshot](./screenshot_.png)